 We thought about the hurt and the heartbreak endured by those Civil Rights activists who were unlawfully cut off from their families and friends and interrogated about their motives, like Audrey Hendricks was in the story.
 Our Little Sous recalled similar discussions we’d had after reading books and stories about runaway slaves on the Underground Railroad.
 He cut out rounds of dough and carefully placed them on our baking sheet.

-We sang songs like “Wade in the Water” and remembered other gospel songs we’d learned that originated in the South, secret code that sounded like church music but was actually helping lead Blacks to freedom.
+We sang songs like “Wade in the Water” and remembered other gospel songs we’d learned that originated in the South, secret code that sounded like church music but was actually helping lead enslaved Black people to freedom.
 Our Little Sous “baptized” the raw dough in the softened butter and we placed the tray in the oven to bake.

 While the rolls were in the oven, we wiped up the flour from the counter and from the floor.
 We counted our blessings that we were born into and time when we *could* travel the world freely, without fearing the repercussions of the racist oppression that drove Audrey Hendricks to break the unjust laws that kept her from dong the same.
 Then we pulled the finished rolls out of the oven and set them aside to cool, marveling at the wondrous smells that must have welcomed that young freedom fighter home to her loving family!